B2B Digital Marketing Best Practices to Succeed This Year

 Optimize Your Pages for Conversions with Google Optimize

 Next, your company has to be optimizing your site’s user experience (UX) for conversions with Google Optimize.
-Whether you have an in-house SEO team or you outsource your SEO to an SEO agency you are leaving money on the table if you are not testing with Google Optimize.
+Whether you have an in-house team or use a SEO agency for SaaS, you are leaving money on the table if you are not testing with Google Optimize.

 The primary benefit of this is that you can run A/B tests and run pages against each other quickly and make any necessary changes to your site rooted in data.
 With Google Optimize you can dramatically improve conversion rates for a given action you want the user to take.